 - ▶ To create a new Output template: - 1.
 Click the Outputs tab at the top of the Zixi Broadcaster administrative screen. - 2.
 In the Menu bar, click the Templates ( ) button.
-The Output Templates window is displayed:

-3. Under Input ID Parameters, click the '+' button.
+Under Input ID Parameters, click the '+' button.
 The New Output Pattern Template window is displayed: